sergiorkd/data_analytics_portfolio/README.md

 ## Study Projects

+### Smartphone sales report with Power BI
+**Description**: This is a dataset provided by Hashtag Treinamentos containing 10.000 records of 2020.
+There is a list of information about smartphone sales in Brazil with product name, number of sales, date, location, client name, client gender and income.
+The project includes data loading, cleaning and preprocessing, filling missing values all done with Microsoft Power BI and Power Query.
+The dashboard shows the total income, total sales, best selling product, the mean price of smartphones, a bar plot with income per product, a a series plot with monthly income, a pie chart with sales per gender and a heatmap with sales per region.
+**Skills**: data cleaning, data analysis, data visualization.
+**Technology**: Power BI, Power Query, DAX.
+**Results**: Review of 2020 Brazil smartphone sales.

 ## Certificates
 Here is a list of certificates that I got while studying (in reverse-chronological order, with the date of completion in brackets).
 - [Fundamentos de ETL com Python](https://www.dio.me/certificate/6B3AEB25) (Mar 2023) (DIO)